-It’s very important to have the editorial calendar always close by, because it will help you capture some very important ideas in it.
-You just get an idea, click to the spreadsheet and instantly write it down.
-It’s automatically saved.
-BAM!
+It’s very important to have the editorial calendar always close by because it will help you capture some very important ideas in it.
+As soon as you get an idea, click on the spreadsheet and instantly write it down.
+It’s automatically saved in the spreadsheet.
+B-A-M!
 No more idea losses.
 Ever.

 Collecting the ideas that you will keep generating after having gone through this whole course will be very important.

 This was all about the editorial calendar.

 How can you harvest more ideas and also create more kinds of engaging content for your audience?

 How can we make One idea turn into Two ideas?
 How does that sound?
 Make 1 a 2 🙂